 Family Cremation Choices

-We have compiled 12 cremation choices that we have the privilege of providing to you.
-The choices include crematory and coronor fees.
+We have compiled 8 cremation choices that we have the privilege of providing to you.
+The choices include crematory and coroner fees.
 When selecting merchandise such as cremation caskets, urns, urn vaults, keepsake jewelry, register books and memorial or prayer cards, the costs will be added on to the following Cremation Choice you select.

-1. Cremation service with a viewing, funeral service and a cemetery committal service.
+1. Cremation with a viewing, funeral service and a cemetery committal.

-3. Cremation service with a viewing and a cemetery committal service.
+4. Cremation with a visitation/service and a cemetery committal.

 - Cremation is not a substitution for traditional funeral services.
 Many people choose to have viewings, funeral services, and burial of their cremated remains.

 - There is a 24-hour “holding” period after death, before a cremation may take place.
 A coroner or medical examiner must also “approve” the cremation.